linode/docs/docs/guides/applications/containers/how-to-use-docker-compose-v2/index.md

 ## Conclusion

 Docker Compose V2 helps users build, run, and deploy multi-container Docker solutions.
-It uses a YAML configuration file to define the services, networks, and volumes for the system.
+It uses a YAML configuration file to define the services, networks, and volumes of the system.
 Docker Compose V2 and the `docker compose` command replace Compose V1 and the `docker-compose` directive.

 To install and use Docker Compose V2, add the Docker repository to the local package manager.
 Then download and install Docker Engine, Docker CLI, and the Compose plug-in.
 Construct the `docker-compose.yml` file, adding the services/containers to use, along with any storage space, networking components, and configurations.
 Then use the `docker compose up` command to build and run the containers.
 For more information on Docker Compose V2, see the [Docker Compose documentation](https://docs.docker.com/compose/).